karlch/vimiv/readme.md

 suffice.
 For arch-users there is an AUR package called vimiv-git.

 ## Documentation
-Vimiv comes with a man-page for further documentation.
+vimiv comes with a man-page for further documentation.

 ## Thanks to
-James Campos, author of Pim https://github.com/Narrat/Pim upon which Vimiv is built.
+James Campos, author of Pim https://github.com/Narrat/Pim upon which vimiv is built.

 Bert Muennich, author of sxiv https://github.com/muennich/sxiv which inspired many of the features of vimiv.

 ## License
-In accordance with Pim Vimiv is released under the MIT license.
+In accordance with Pim vimiv is released under the MIT license.